Particular/NServiceBus.RavenDB/README.md

 Running the tests requires RavenDB 5.2 and two environment variables.
 One named `CommaSeparatedRavenClusterUrls` containing the URLs, separated by commas, to connect to a RavenDB cluster to run cluster-wide transaction tests.
 The second one named `RavenSingleNodeUrl` containing the URL of a single node RavenDB instance to run non-cluster-wide tests.
 The tests can be run with RavenDB servers hosted on a Docker container.

+## CI Workflow

+The [CI workflow](/.github/workflows/ci.yml) requires two secrets unique to RavenDB to be defined both as Actions and Dependabot secrets:

+* RAVENDB_LICENSE: A RavenDB development license, expressed as JSON, but all on one line, with escaped quotes `\"`
+* PASSPHRASE: Any phrase used to encrypt the connection information between steps in the CI

+The values used by Particular are both stored in a secure note called "RavenDB CI Secrets".

 ### Spinning up the necessary infrastructure

 This assumes docker and docker-compose are properly setup.
 It works currently on Windows with Docker Desktop but not on docker hosted in WSL2 only.